glycerine/can-antithesis-find-issue74019/README.md

 The question is: can Antithesis find a similar race condition in the Go runtime under go test -race?

+A simple `make` should create and run a docker container with the test, using docker compose.

 The crash that rr chaos mode finds is in the included log https://github.com/glycerine/can-antithesis-find-issue74019/blob/master/log.chaos.go1.25rc1.txt